Small Business Solutions

 Constantly probing and contacting technical support and the staff during the evaluation period, even sometimes with silly questions, just to see where you get and how fast the response would be.
 Even if it’s a silly question that they don’t consider important, sometimes the silly questions are important.
 So it goes back to the sales team, and part of it is in the technical folks providing information, arranging the technical meetings if needed, working towards a solution together.

 We looked at some notable SaaS vendors and they just didn’t have the technical support people to answer questions.
-If you want to sign up for SaaS based online, e-fax type of service, there’s some good ones out there, but they just didn’t have the people to answer the questions.
+If you want to sign up for SaaS-based online, e-fax type of service, there might be some good ones out there, but they just didn’t have the people to answer the questions.
 So that was a non-starter for us.

 For us, we didn’t take it seriously if the salesperson said everything just worked because that’s not the reality of things.
 We gravitated to people that were honest with the limitations of their products, so we could adjust for it.
 We don’t expect everything to be perfect.

 We selected Biscom because it ticked the most boxes.
 It was a hybrid solution, which was nice.
-It was a well-documented API, and a trial version, which was great.
-The biggest thing for us though was it required no investment in any server hardware.
-It did require investment in software and that’s fine.
-So did the other on-premise vendors and it was all competitive, but the biggest one is no hardware requirements, pay as you go, get your faxes in, not have to do it.
+They had a well-documented API, and a trial version, which was great.
+The biggest thing for us though was it required no investment in any server hardware – just pay as you go.

 Value is a combination, the relationship, what’s that worth?
 The quality of service, not just from the vendor to the partner or between partners, but also the quality of service that ultimately gets delivered to the end client.